From Camouflage to High-vis.

-As one door closes another one opens!
-After a successful career in the Royal Marines over the last decade, I decided it was time to hang up the beret in exchange for a hard hat.
-I have had an amazing career to date and it has shaped me into the person I am today; I wouldn’t change one second of it.
-However, going away for six months at a time on deployments isn’t an ideal life for someone who wants to have a family.
-Therefore, in March 2018, I began my ‘seven click’ (resignation) process.
+As one door closes another door opens.
+After a successful career in the Royal Marines over the last decade, I decided it was time to hang up the beret and swap it for a hard hat.
+I have had an amazing career to date and it has shaped me into the person I am today.
+I wouldn’t change one second of it.
+However, going away for six months at a time on deployments isn’t a conducive life for someone who wants to have a family anymore.

+So, in March 2018, I began my seven click (resignation) process.
 In the forces we must serve a year’s notice, which of course is a blessing and a challenge as you can imagine.
 I had a long time to think about my next moves and where I wanted to go next and although it was difficult, I was committed to moving on.
 I didn’t know right away that it was construction that would be my next adventure, but I knew my skills were in project management and leadership, so I began to look at my options.
-I first looked at a number of different programmes from various sectors and after months of deliberation, I found myself standing in One Canada Square, Canary Wharf, to pursue the financial sector.
-I had an epiphany, why would I want to give up the rolling countryside of Devon, for the rat-race that lay before me?
-Whilst this kind of move might be perfect for some, I knew my heart wasn’t truly in London and home is Devon.
-Therefore, I returned to the homeland and began to research which industries were growing and I kept coming back to construction.
+I first looked at number of different programmes from various sectors.
+After months of deliberation I found myself in standing in One Canada Square, Canary Wharf, after considering working in the financial sector.
+I had an epiphany, why would I want to give up the rolling country side of Devon, for the rat-race that lay before me?
+While this kind of move might be perfect for some, I knew my heart wasn’t truly in London and home is Devon.
+I returned to the homeland and began to research which industries were growing and I kept coming back to construction.

-Even though, I had some experience working in this sector, I still needed support making connections and finding opportunities.
-Fortunately, I found a company called BuildForce who are an organisation which help current and former serving personnel into construction.
-I’m struggling to find the words to describe how amazing this organisation is and how supportive they are.
+Luckily, I found a company called BuildForce who are an organisation which help current and former serving personnel into construction.
+I’m struggling to find the words to describe how amazing this company is and how supportive they are.
 I also must say I had an enormous amount of help from the Royal Marines charity.
-Both helped me to obtain direct contact with some very desirable employers within the industry.
+Both helped me to obtain direct contact with some very desirable employers in the industry.

-I was greeted by the Site Manager, Gav who was also a former Royal Marine.
+I was greeted by the Site Manager Gav who was also a former Royal Marine.
 After signing in and receiving my site induction.
-Gav started to tell me some of his experiences of his five-year career within this industry; his knowledge and expertise were clear from the offset.
+Gav started to tell me some of his experiences of his five-year career within this industry.
+His knowledge and expertise was clear from the offset.
 He was clearly passionate about the job, which showed through his extensive knowledge of everything going on with the site.

 For the remainder of the week I continued to shadow Gav, conducting simple tasks from assisting with paperwork to ensuring that the guys were working were they were needed and doing what they should be.
 Overall I learnt a great deal, but primarily: